allison-johnson/sinatra-practice-it/notes.md

 - Where to redirect once topic/question/student is successfully created?
 Back to teacher show page OR to the show page for that object...

 - Teacher show page with
-    * Teacher's name
-    * Links to all students' show pages --> list all questions student has completed
-    * Links to all questions' show pages --> list topic(s) and students who have completed questions
-    * Links t all topics show pages
-    * Button to create a student
-    * Button to create a topic
-    * Button to create a question
     * Button to log out

 - Update action: teacher
 - Update action: student
 - Update action: question